-At the end of the public review period, DHCD only received three public comments on the CAPER.
-A summary of these comments are listed below.
+At the end of the public review period, DHCD received 20 public comments on the CAPER.
+A summary of these comments from witnesses during a public hearing regarding the programs covered in the District's FY2010 CAPER are listed below.